IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The use of the operator provided resolvers SHOULD be retried on a periodic basis, and once they answer, there SHOULD be no further attempts to contact public resolvers.

 Finally, the list of public resolvers that might be contacted MUST be listed in the MUD file as destinations that are to be permitted!
-This should include the port numbers (53, 853 for DoT, 443 for DoH) that will be used as well.
+This should include the port numbers (i.e., 53, 853 for DoT, 443 for DoH) that will be used as well.

 # Privacy Considerations